-For the three months ended September 30, 2022, operating expenses increased by \$110,732 compared to the same period in 2021.
-The Company continues to spend on R&D as it works on new enhancements and improvements to its products, resulting in an increase of \$220,676 in R&D expenditure for the quarter, Furthermore, the Company has started amortizing intangibles related to completed R&D projects, amortizing \$88,928 for the quarter, compared to nil in the comparative quarter of 2021.
-Travel-related expenses were higher compared to the comparative quarter by \$34,435, due to the Company's participation in various customer meetings.
-The increase was partially offset by lower Salaries, wages, and benefits by \$137,529, compared to the comparative quarter of 2021, whereby the management team is providing the Company salary relief of \$323,440 in 2022, by agreeing to forgo a portion of their remuneration owed as at September 30, 2022.
+For the three months ended December 31, 2022, operating expenses decreased by \$65,685 compared to the same period in 2021.
+The Company has started amortizing intangibles related to completed R&D projects, amortizing \$88,928 for the quarter, compared to nil in the comparative quarter of 2021.
+Travel-related expenses were higher compared to the comparative quarter by \$88,090, due to the Company's participation in various customer meetings.
+Business development and marketing expenses were higher by \$48,830 and professional fee was higher by \$41,995 when compared to the comparative quarter of 2021.
+The increase was offset by lower general and administration expenses of \$148,200 and share-based compensation of \$312,405, compared to the comparative quarter of 2021, whereby the management team is providing the Company salary relief of \$323,440 in 2022, by agreeing to forgo a portion of their remuneration owed as at December 31, 2022.